 Are we there yet?
-Where is your “there?”
+Where is “there?”
 Do we know where our “there” is?

 The drive to become, accomplish and succeed, begins when we are young.
-Sometimes we were not allowed to behave and truly be the children that we were meant to be at that age.
+Sometimes we were not allowed to truly be the children that we were meant to be at that age.

 He was quite self aware for one so young.